Loan Repayment Program for Mental Health Professionals

-What happens if I leave the program?
-Do I have to pay back any money I received?
+If I leave the program do I have to pay back any money I received?

 What if I want to change practice sites?

+Before changing practice sites, please contact our office to discuss how this change might impact your program eligibility.
 If you wish to change practice sites, the new site must be in a MHPSA for you to continue to be eligible for the program.
-Please contact our office to discuss the impact of such a change.

 Does my practice site have to have a high HPSA score?